RNIB-MediaAndCulture/Gaming_Devkit/Devkit.md

 -	Inactive – waiting for condition
 -	Unavailable

-It is recommended to create icons with abilities that display states with different shape, colour and another visual cue.
+It is recommended to create icons that display states with different shape, colour and another visual cue.
 An option needs to be provided to players to help them choose to further enhance the colour contrast and increase the width of shapes.

 ## 6.7	Colour Vision Deficiency filters
 CVD (Colour Vision Deficiency), otherwise known as colour blindness, is a condition where parts of the eye that discern colours are missing or not working as standard.
 CVD filters, using a process called daltonization, applied across the whole game can ensure that colours have as much contrast as possible and can make the game easier to play for people who have CVD.
 This can make colours look unnatural and make the game less immersive and as a result, not all players who could benefit from the feature will choose to use it.
 Using patterns or high contrast ratios (as defined by WCAG) can improve the default accessibility without reducing immersion and offering colour options for some game elements while retaining expected colours (trees are green, concrete is grey, etc) is likely to be the best solution.